computational-infrastructure/Caso3-Infracomp/README.md

 ## Usage

 1. Open a terminal at root of this project `Caso3-InfraComp/`.
+2. Run `make communication` for running all the components.

+If you want to individually run the components, run the following commands at different terminals:

-2. For running server, please use `java -cp ./bin app.server.Server SIMETRICO`.
+1. For running server, please use `java -cp ./bin app.server.Server SIMETRICO`.
+2. For running repeater, please use `java -cp ./bin app.server.Repeater SIMETRICO`.
+3. For running client, please use `java -cp ./bin app.client.Client SIMETRICO`.

+Remember that you could change `SIMETRICO` to `ASIMETRICO` according to the desired encryption type.

 ## License